 Just north of Ushuaia is the Parque Nacional Tierra del Fuego, Argentina's first coastal national park.
 The trail system of easy and undemanding paths makes this an ideal place to spend a relaxing day exploring Patagonia.
 We'll wander along the coastal path, undoubtedly the most beautiful in the park.
 The 3 ½ hour hike takes us through forests of both high and low deciduous beech, evergreen beech, winterbark, firebrush, and more.
 We finish the walk at Lake Roca in time for lunch.
 After eating our fill, we climb into inflatable canoes and begin the easy downstream paddle to the Ovando River.
 The crystal-clear water runs into Laguna Verde, one of the most picturesque, panoramic spots in the park.
 Our take-out point is Lapataia Bay, where we may see petrels, albatross, steamer ducks, and on occasion, penguins.
 We'll return to Ushuaia for dinner and a restful sleep.

-Contact us for internal flight quotes based on your complete itinerary.
+Please contact us for internal flight quotes based on your overall itinerary.